Unipisa/OrbFit/README.md

-# SW_NAME Workbench
+# OrbFit Workbench

-### This [SWHAPPE](https://github.com/Unipisa/SWHAPPE) workbench is for the acquisition of the source code of SW_NAME, SW_DESCRIPTION.
+### This [SWHAPPE](https://github.com/Unipisa/SWHAPPE) workbench is for the acquisition of the source code of OrbFit, an astronomy library to compute orbits and ephemerides.

 -------------------

-__Please note: this file need be renamed as README.md just after instantiation.
-We suggest that you delete this line, once done.__

 This workbench comes with a few folders to support the process.